-In order to illustrate the code words defined above, Figure 1 shows a simple molecule (no chemical meaning attached; it was constructed merely for illustration purposes).
-This molecule is represented as an attributed graph: each node stands for an atom and each edge for a bond between atoms.
+In order to illustrate the code words defined above, Figure 1 shows a simple molecule (no chemical meaning attached; it has been constructed merely for illustration purposes).
+This molecule is represented as an attributed graph, in which each node stands for an atom and each edge for a bond between atoms.
 The nodes carry the chemical element of the corresponding atom as an attribute, the edges are associated with bond types.
 To the right of this molecule are two spanning trees for this molecule, both of which are rooted at the sulfur atom.
-Spanning tree edges are depicted as solid lines, edges closing cycles as dashed lines.
-Spanning tree A was built with depth-first search, spanning tree B with breadth-first search, and thus correspond to the two considered approaches.
+The spanning tree edges are depicted as solid lines, the edges closing cycles as dashed lines.
+Spanning tree A was built with depth-first search, spanning tree B with breadth-first search and thus correspond to the two considered approaches.